Skip to content

 Share this:

 Electric pressure cookers like the Instant Pot have made life so much easier!
-Having the ability to set it and forget it, but to have food cook relatively quickly makes eating whole, real foods much more accessible.
+Having the ability to set it and forget it, but to have food cook relatively quickly, makes eating whole, real foods much more accessible to neurodivergent people who are struggling with energy.
 That’s important, especially if you are in the process of healing your body and still experience fatigue and brain fog!
 When you feel yucky, it can be so much more difficult to get up the motivation to cook.
 I know for me, grabbing takeout or processed convenience foods was all the energy I could muster some days.
 But this Instant Pot quinoa is something I could’ve done during those times.

 Instant Pot Quinoa